AVID stands for Advancement via Individual Determination. The goal of the

 acceptance, and receive tutoring and support in the elective for their

-For additional information, please contact Ann Donlon, career specialist.
+For additional information, please contact Ann Donlon, the career specialist.

 Credit recovery is an option for students to earn course credit by retaking